howarddierking/blog.howarddierking.com/src/posts/2016-10-28-andon-cord-misappropriation-of-terms.md

 Software developers tend to be a bit hipsterish in that we seem to have an inherent attraction to novel things - _especially_ when those novel things are lifted from the old things of other disciplines.
 The Andon Cord is one of those nuggets lifted from the same corpus that brought us much of what is now termed "agile": Automobile manufacturing - specifically, the manufacturing practices of Toyota.

-While more thoroughly described [by others](http://itrevolution.com/kata/), the Andon Cord was a physical cord that run along side Toyota's entire production line and when pulled, stopped the assembly line.
+While more thoroughly described [by others](http://itrevolution.com/kata/), the Andon Cord was a physical cord that ran along side Toyota's entire production line and when pulled, stopped the assembly line.
 The culture that it yielded was one where every employee, no matter their role within the organization, was empowered to "pull the cord" when he or she saw a problem and bring production to a stop until the problem could be resolved.

 Empowering employees?
 Sign me up!
 Why wouldn't we want to apply this to building software???